citrez/Everything-I-Know/text-editors.md

 If having problems connecting your venv to the jupyter kernel.
 Add the path to the venv in setting.json "python.defaultInterpreterPath" setting.
 Then select it as an interpreter, then it will show up.

+[vscode personalisation](https://iashin.ai/ide_customization.html) - this is a great blog post with loads of good ideas about how to personalise your vsocde experience.
 ### VScode extensions

 * Gitlens - Supercharge git in vscode